ReuAzel181/Hugging-Face-API-ChatBot/README.md

-# ChatBot-using-Hugging-Face-API
+# ChatBot using Hugging Face API
+**AnimatedMemeChat**
-AnimatedMemeChat  A chatbot interface with dynamic background animations featuring random meme images.
-Enhance your chatbot experience with fun and engaging visuals.
+A simple chatbot interface that uses a free Hugging Face API, sometimes returning nonsensical replies.
+The background features dynamic animations with random meme images for a fun and engaging experience.